shalomirungu/capstone/README.md

 **MultinomialNB with balanced categories**: This model has an accuracy of 0.831522 and log loss of 0.463109.

-**Logistic Regression**: The logistic regression model has an accuracy of 0.868789 and a log loss of 0.407681
+**Logistic Regression**: The logistic regression model has an accuracy of 0.868789 and a log loss of 0.407681.

-**Decision Tree Classifier**: The Decision Tree Classifier has an accuracy of 0.743789 and log loss of	9.234787
+**Decision Tree Classifier**: The Decision Tree Classifier has an accuracy of 0.743789 and log loss of	9.234787.

-**RandomForestClassifier**: The RandomForest Classifier has an accuracy of 0.856366 and log loss of	0.585755
+**RandomForestClassifier**: The RandomForest Classifier has an accuracy of 0.856366 and log loss of	0.585755.

-**XGBClassifier**: The XGBClassifier has an accuracy of 0.860248	and log loss of 0.415569 **LGBMClassifier**: The LGBMClassifier has an accuracy of **CatBoostClassifier**: The CatBoostClassifier has an accuracy of
+**XGBClassifier**: The XGBClassifier has an accuracy of 0.860248	and log loss of 0.415569.

+**LGBMClassifier**: The LGBMClassifier has an accuracy of 0.862578 and log loss of 0.437644.

+**CatBoostClassifier**: The CatBoostClassifier has an accuracy of 0.856366 and log loss of 0.414156.